-The Texas girl — who is now 3 — appears to be making medical history.
+Lyla — who is now 4 — appears to have made medical history.

-Her doctors believe she is the most premature surviving baby ever reported.
-Her case means they can no longer say death is certain for babies delivered at 21 weeks’ gestation, “though it remains highly probable,” wrote Dr. Kaashif Ahmad, a MEDNAX-affiliated neonatologist at the Pediatrix Medical Group of San Antonio, this month in the journal Pediatrics.
+Her doctors believe the Texas girl is the most premature surviving baby ever reported.
+Her case means they can no longer say death is certain for babies delivered at 21 weeks’ gestation, “though it remains highly probable,” wrote Dr. Kaashif Ahmad, a MEDNAX-affiliated neonatologist at the Pediatrix Medical Group of San Antonio, Texas, last year in the journal Pediatrics.

 The child’s fate seemed much grimmer in 2014.

-Stensrud and Dr. Ahmad first met in the delivery room of a San Antonio hospital minutes after Stensrud gave birth.
+Stensrud, now 36, and Ahmad first met in the delivery room of a San Antonio hospital minutes after Stensrud gave birth.
 The 14.5-ounce baby — who was lying on her stomach still attached by the umbilical cord — was due in November, but it was only July.
 “It was shocking to see a living, breathing person that small,” she recalled.

 Stensrud went into early labor after experiencing premature rupture of membranes and chorioamnionitis, an infection of the placenta and the amniotic fluid.
 She had a few moments to research whether a baby born that early could live and knew it wasn’t possible.